“We are seeing you every weekend, at the moment,” Lucy said to Verloren.

 Some months later, Charlie was swearing at the chooks.
 And the dogs.
 And anything that moved.
 Her girlfriend of the past year, Elizabeth, had cheated on her and had confessed to Charlie a few days ago.

-“You bet I am because that daughter of a bitch cheated on me,” said Charlie with double the amount of expletives as ordinary words.
+“You bet I am because that daughter of a bitch cheated on me,” said Charlie with double the number of expletives as ordinary words.

 Maria spoke to her soothingly, gave her a cup of tea, lit some candles, and let her talk.
 She talked alright.
 She talked for an hour nonstop.
 Maria listened.
 Over the hour, Charlie’s voice gradually became less loud, less furious, and less reckless.
 As she quietened, she became softer and more open.
 She started to cry.
 Then she howled.
 Maria let her cry for a good ten minutes without hugging her.
 She didn’t want to interrupt the process.
 As the crying died down, she hugged her.

-Maria didn’t walk on the beaches as much nowadays because she had to drive to the back hills after work to get home.
+Maria didn’t walk on the beaches as much nowadays because she had to drive to the back hills, after work, to get home.
 However, the beach was the place – vast, changing, and unchanging – where she heard Amira’s voice the most clearly.
 Today, she was walking.
+And listening.

 “I see,” said Maria who was not sure she really wanted to see it at all.